GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (114) .md

 **Critical Failure**: You hurl the bolts of light, and as they scatter, the redirect themselves against you.
 Any combined missiles remain so.
 Each missile is staggered, with only one attacking each phase until each has had its turn (you may determine the order in which they attack you).

-[Missiles of Light]: # " Created at the request of Michael Hasty, who wanted a spell that produced 'missiles of light' which 'could blind'. "
+[Missiles of Light Spell]: # " Created at the request of Michael Hasty, who wanted a spell that produced 'missiles of light' which 'could blind'.
+This turned out to  be a misunderstanding, so the Flare spell is also to be made."

 #### Molten Form